MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 2. Genesis Ledger Creation
 3. Distribution of custom network configuration and keys
 4. Deployment of infrastructure with updated configuration
-5. Monitoring the health of the network and debuging issues / crashes
+5. Monitoring the health of the network and debugging issues / crashes

 This document proposes a tool that unifies these processes by collecting tools already written for these purposes and packaging them in a simple CLI and JS API.